Probing Planck scale effects on absolute mass limit in neutrino flavor evolution: Introduction

 \section{Introduction}

-Unifying quantum mechanics with gravity remains one of the foremost challenges in modern theoretical physics.
+one of the foremost challenges in modern theoretical physics.
 A common feature across many quantum gravity candidates, including string theory, loop quantum gravity, and noncommutative geometry, is the prediction of a minimal measurable length scale \cite{KK, CR, Petruzziello}.
 This leads to modifications of the canonical Heisenberg uncertainty principle, giving rise to the generalized uncertainty principle (GUP) \cite{Boney96}.
 The GUP introduces corrections to the commutation relations between position and momentum \cite{Kempf_1995, BB, Ali_Das_Vagenas, SD}, which, in turn, can alter the dynamics of quantum systems at high energies or short distances \cite{MG1}.
-These effects, although typically associated with Planck-scale physics, may manifest as small but measurable deviations in systems exhibiting extreme sensitivity, such as neutrino oscillations.
+These effects, although typically associated with Planck-scale physics, could manifest as subtle yet measurable deviations in systems exhibiting extreme sensitivity, {notably in phenomena such as neutrino oscillations}.

-Neutrinos, once believed to be massless within the Standard Model, have since been shown to possess small but non-zero masses, a discovery confirmed by numerous neutrino oscillation experiments \cite{LW, Nakamura, YF}.
+Neutrinos, once believed to be massless within the Standard Model, have since been shown to possess small but non-zero masses, a discovery confirmed by numerous neutrino oscillation experiments \cite{LW, YF, Nakamura, Blasone, Wang}.
 Neutrino oscillation arises due to the mismatch between the flavor and mass eigenstates \cite{CG}, with flavor transitions governed by mass-squared differences and mixing angles \cite{CY}.
 These parameters have been determined with increasing precision in both vacuum and matter scenarios \cite{SP}.
-However, standard quantum mechanics does not provide direct access to absolute neutrino masses \cite{JB}, motivating theoretical extensions that could reveal deeper insights.
+However, conventional quantum mechanics does not allow direct access to absolute neutrino masses \cite{JB}, motivating theoretical extensions that could reveal deeper insights.

 The GUP modifies the energy-momentum dispersion relation and can therefore affect neutrino propagation phases over long distances.
 These corrections, though suppressed, may accumulate sufficiently in long-baseline experiments \cite{KJ}, making neutrino oscillations a promising probe of quantum gravitational effects \cite{MS2, Luciano}.
 Moreover, GUP corrections may lead to mass-dependent phase shifts beyond standard $\Delta m^2$-driven oscillation terms, potentially offering sensitivity to quantities such as $\sqrt{m_1}-\sqrt{m_2}$ rather than just mass-squared differences.